oyinkan125/DSA-DOCUMENT-/README.md

    ### Data Analysis
    This is where we used MS Excel function for cleaning and also to create pivot table to summarize our table given to us
-   - MAX FUNCTION to get the hihgest average rating
+   - MAX FUNCTION to get the highest average rating

      ### Analysis